Author has written 27 stories for Labyrinth, Naruto, Star Wars, Bleach, and Dragon Age.

 EDIT: More art!
 Fairy-ferre drew a very pretty scene from chapter 14, lolitaninja has a really coolly colored depiction from chapter 1, and finally, arriku from deviantart drew a lovely rendition of this scene in chapter 24.
 Thanks to all the talented artists!

 The Contract: A sequel to 'Middle Ground,' wherein Tenten learns what being part of a large shinobi clan means, and Shino learns that trust has to run both ways.
 And then there is that evil underground organization kidnapping Konoha children for unknown purposes.
 ON HIATUS

 Strange and Beautiful: 50 sentences, each based on a different theme.
 Shino/Tenten, could be part of my Middle Ground universe but not necessarily.
 Complete.

 Strength: Short rundown of the Sakura-Lee pairing and how it might have happened.
 More introspective than narrative.
 One shot.

-Temperature: This is in response to the prompt 'winter,' a contest at this highly recommended Shino/Tenten Rel. ).
+Temperature: This is in response to the prompt 'winter,' a contest at this highly recommended Shino/Tenten Forum.
 The forum is wonderful and full of interesting Shino and Tenten goodies.
 My entry to the contest is longer than it should be, fluffier than just about anything I have written in awhile, and probably chock full of uninspired ideas - and I find myself unrepentant.
 It was fun to write, and I sort of hope that as predictable as the ending turned out...it maybe wasn't all that predictable after all.
 Complete.
 (EDIT: WOOT!
 Tempurature won the contest!
 Thanks guys, that's awesome!
-As my prize, I chose a digital painting from
+As my prize, I chose a digital painting from Rel.
+Check it out!)

 Unbreakable: Haruno Sakura, her mother, her grandmother, and so on down the line.
 My first story written in the first-person narrative style.
 Speculative look at Sakura’s family.
 One shot.